Skullmonkeys: Release

 Electronic Arts published the game on February 6, 1998.
-The game was released in Japan by Riverhillsoft on August 13, 1998, under the title Klayman Klayman 2.
+The game was released in Japan by Riverhillsoft on August 13, 1998, under the title Klaymen Klaymen 2: Skullmonkey no Gyakushuu.

 Reception

-Skullmonkeys met with generally mixed reviews.
+Skullmonkeys met with mostly positive reviews.
 The game's visual style, particularly the unique claymation format and imaginative backgrounds, were almost universally lauded by critics.
 Shawn Smith of Electronic Gaming Monthly (EGM) wrote that "The attention to detail and continuity of style in SM makes me wonder just how many hours the development team spent on the project".
 Most critics also praised the soundtrack, and multiple reviews made particular note of the bonus room song.
-However, many found that the monotony of the gameplay, with little variety in the enemies and a constant recycling of ideas in the level designs, far outweighed the pleasing presentation.
+However, most found that the monotony of the gameplay, with little variety in the enemies and a constant recycling of ideas in the level designs, far outweighed the pleasing presentation.
 GameSpot said that "what is most frustrating about Skullmonkeys is that it just wears you down after a while."
 Next Generation commented, "As a concept, Skullmonkeys works.
 But in practice, the idea has been squeezed into a monotonous series of simplistic levels that drone on and on with little variation between them. [...]
 If this started out as either a nostalgic tribute to great 2D platformers of old or as a parody of cliched gameplay conventions, it fails on both accounts, simply because the game hasn't been constructed solidly enough to keep the gamer's attention in order to prove either point."

 Another issue was that many critics felt the side-scrolling platformer genre had been thoroughly played out by this point.
 GamePro remarked that the game's "platform-hopping action offers nothing new to this seriously worn-out genre."
 IGN concurred that "there just aren't that many new gameplay elements being introduced here.
 It's all standard jump-on-enemies' heads stuff, with little in-between."
-EGM were more positive in their response to the game, with Shawn Smith, Sushi-X, and Kelly Rickards all commending it for its imagination, hardcore difficulty, and humor, though Kraig Kujawa disagreed, saying that the weak boss designs and lack of variety in the enemies make it not worth buying.
+EGM represented one of the few positive responses to the game, with Shawn Smith, Sushi-X, and Kelly Rickards all commending it for its imagination, hardcore difficulty, and humor, though Kraig Kujawa fell more in line with the majority opinion, saying that the weak boss designs and lack of variety in the enemies make it not worth buying.

 The game held an 80% on the review aggregation website GameRankings, based on six reviews.
+In a retrospective review, Allgame summarized Skullmonkeys as "far too dull and repetitive for most platforming fans."